Training Program: Primate Reproductive Biology

 Reproductive variation is the currency of evolution, with individuals who produce more offspring having higher chances of passing on particular characteristics.
 But what determines who gets to reproduce, and why do we see reproduction regularly skewed toward particular individuals?
 In tamarins and other callitrichine primates, these questions are particularly perplexing.
 While multiple females may live in a group, reproductive success is generally limited to a single primary breeding female.
 This female gives birth to twins that are cared for by other members of the group.
 However, the other females in the group almost never reproduce.
 Captive studies suggest that this suppression of reproduction occurs via physiological means, where non-primary females experience delayed development or temporary pauses in ovarian cycling.
 These responses occur in response to the sight or scent of the primary breeding female or in groups where the only available breeding males are closely related.
 In the wild, though, we get a more complicated story.
 Group members are more widely dispersed and their home ranges overlap extensively with other groups, and contrary to what’s been found in captivity, the few studies on wild female reproductive physiology show that non-primary breeders are experiencing regular ovarian cycles.
 Nevertheless, they still do not reproduce, and the single primary breeding female remains.

-- Conduct full-day behavioral follows of wild primates using focal- and scan-sampling methods as well as ad-libitum data
+- Conduct full-day behavioral follows of wild primates using focal, scan, and ad-libitum data sampling methods

-- Collect and process fecal and urine samples as well as perform hormone extractions in a field laboratory
+- Collect and process fecal and urine samples, including steroid hormone extractions in a field laboratory

 - Use radio telemetry equipment to locate groups

-- Clean and organize data using a relational database system
+- Clean and organize data for a relational database system

 - Comfortably and safely work and move on and off trail systems in a Neotropical rainforest